 Walk out of our MBA classroom in downtown Manhattan, and you can see big signs that sustainability is sexy — literally, big signs — Vornado: NYC’s Most Sustainable Landlord, and Sprint: Environmental Stewardship/ Ethical Sourcing.

 Business sustainability has come a long way very quickly.
 In an era of transparent supply chains, IT- enabled local production, expanded entrepreneurial opportunities, megacity growth, climate change, water shortages, and millennial demands for meaningful work, it is not going away.
-More and more large companies are competing on sustainability because it is now understood there is a competitive and reputational advantage to mission-driven business.
+More and more large companies are competing on sustainability because it is now understood there is a competitive and reputational advantage to sustainable business.

 Competitive Advantage: A New Generation of Consumers Demand Sustainable Business Strategies